wo1fwood/max/README.md

 - **p.abstraction-name:** A child module specifically for a parent Object.poly~.

 *Note: gen~ abstractions follow the above naming scheme as they are easier to distinguish by their .gendsp file extension*

+# Licensing
+All of my max patches licensed under the MIT license.
+This means that any user is free to use the Max patches for their own personal use, as defined in the MIT license (http://www.opensource.org/licenses/mit-license.php)